-At Orbit Accounting and Tax, we know you want the right person for your small business accounting, SMSF and taxation advice.
+At The Orbit Group, we know you want the right person for your small business accounting, SMSF and taxation advice.
 However, the right person doesn’t always stem from the smartest student.

 Dealing with finances, taxation and business advisory needs more than high test scores alone.
 It takes personality, people skills and a dash of around-the-corner thinking.
 That’s why articles about a recent change to Ernst and Young’s student recruiting policies got us talking.

 Ernst and Young UK have scrapped their policy of only hiring the highest of grade scores for university graduates in accounting.
 We think it points to a positive change in the accountancy industry for the future.

 Here’s a little snapshot of The Orbit Group conversation on the subject.
 And why we believe you need more then book smarts to make a decent accountant.

 The perpetually curious go-getter (and our fabulous bookkeeper) Amelia thinks the move is a positive one.
 To Amelia, it highlighted the fluid and dynamic relationship modern workers have with their career.

 “My working background is creative.
 When I was young, I would never have expected to end up working as a Bookkeeper and working for an accountant – especially considering maths wasn’t my best subject.
 However maths hasn’t stopped me learning what I need to do to be successful and happy in this role.
 Academic education is important.
 But I believe that communication, common sense and kindness are way more important in the workplace – and in life,” shared Amelia.